 To understand the risks which elite athletes face, LGC has conducted administration studies, which have been published in peer-reviewed scientific journals.
 These studies have highlighted that consuming even microgram quantities of a prohibited substance (millionths of a gram) could give rise to a positive doping violation.
 LGC has also published white papers highlighting research on supplement contamination.

-Test methods used for analysis of supplement products/ingredients are accredited to ISO 17025, a globally recognised standard relating to laboratories and test procedures - LGC has held accreditation since 2003.
+Test methods used for the analysis of supplement ingredients and raw materials are accredited to ISO 17025, a globally recognised standard relating to laboratories and test procedures - LGC has held accreditation since 2003.
 To achieve such accreditation, LGC conducts extensive validation analysis to assess matrix, compound and detection performance, before adding any substances to its core screening programmes.
 Within the UK (LGC Fordham), accreditation is granted by UKAS (the United Kingdom Accreditation Service - laboratory number 1187).
 Within the US (LGC Lexington), accreditation is granted by A2LA (the American Association for Laboratory Accreditation - certificate no. 3244.01).

-LGC has shaped its screening programme for Informed Ingredient by conducting surveillance analysis and research in order to assess supplement contamination and the emergence of new threats within the supplement industry.
+LGC has shaped its raw material testing procedures for Informed Ingredient by conducting surveillance analysis and research in order to assess supplement contamination and the emergence of new threats within the supplement industry.
 LGC works closely with a number of key stakeholders within the anti-doping community and supplement industry, to ensure that screening programmes remain at the forefront of risk management.

 LGC currently tests over 22,000 samples each year for in excess of 250 substances that are prohibited in sport and/or considered a risk in relation to supplement contamination.
-Screening procedures include, but are not limited to, compounds such as anabolic agents, stimulants, narcotics, beta-2 agonists, diuretics and new and evolving threats such as SARMs, vaptans and PPAR's etc.
+LGC's raw material testing procedures include, but are not limited to, compounds such as anabolic agents, stimulants, narcotics, beta-2 agonists, diuretics and new and evolving threats such as SARMs, vaptans and PPAR's etc.